 If you are moving pallets of bricks or heavy building materials, steel strapping is still the go-to product.
 If you are sealing cartons and lighter loads then PP strapping is adequate enough.

-It’s best to speak to a professional regard your strapping needs so you get it right the first time.
+It’s best to speak to one of our consultants in regards to your strapping needs, so you get it right the first time.

-Yes, most strapping can be recyled.
+Yes, most strapping can be recycled.
 Industrial recyclers prefer you to chop strapping into sacks for easy collection and storage until it is collected for recycling.

 Placing cardboard edge protectors on the edges of a pallet load is essential for preventing surface damage from strapping.
 Edge protectors also protect cartons from strap tension and can be used to line the inside edges of a carton to stop them collapsing.
 They can also be used to stabilise stretch wrapped freight.
 See our edge board protectors and cutter product pages here.